juniorguru/podcast.junior.guru/README.md

 # podcast.junior.guru

-Podcast for juniors in tech 🐣 This repository works as backend for the podcast.
+Podcast for juniors in tech 🐣

+## How does it work?

+This repo is a backend for the podcast.
+There are episodes in the `episodes` directory.
+There are GitHub Pages.

 ## FFmpeg Cheatsheet